-- redemption rights of qualifying parties; - · a requirement that we may not be removed as the general partner of our Operating Partnership without our consent; - transfer restrictions on common units; - our ability, as general partner, in some cases, to amend the partnership agreement and to cause the Operating Partnership to issue units with terms that could delay, defer or prevent a merger or other change of control of us or our Operating Partnership without the consent of the limited partners; and - the right of the limited partners to consent to direct or indirect transfers of the general partnership interest, including as a result of a merger or a sale of all or substantially all of our assets, in the event that such transfer requires approval by our common stockholders.
+- redemption rights of qualifying parties; - a requirement that we may not be removed as the general partner of our Operating Partnership without our consent; - transfer restrictions on common units; - our ability, as general partner, in some cases, to amend the partnership agreement and to cause the Operating Partnership to issue units with terms that could delay, defer or prevent a merger or other change of control of us or our Operating Partnership without the consent of the limited partners; and - the right of the limited partners to consent to direct or indirect transfers of the general partnership interest, including as a result of a merger or a sale of all or substantially all of our assets, in the event that such transfer requires approval by our common stockholders.

 In particular, we may not, without prior "partnership approval," directly or indirectly transfer all or any portion of our interest in our Operating Partnership, before the later of the death of Mr. Rady and the death of his wife, in connection with a merger, consolidation or other combination of our assets with another entity, a sale of all or substantially all of our assets, a reclassification, recapitalization or change in any outstanding shares of our stock or other outstanding equity interests or an issuance of shares of our stock, in any case that requires approval by our common stockholders.
-The "partnership approval" requirement is satisfied, with respect to such a transfer, when the sum of (1) the percentage interest of limited partners consenting to the transfer of our interest, plus (2) the product of (a) the percentage required for our common stockholders to approve the event by our common stockholders equals or exceeds the percentage required for our common stockholders to approve the event resulting in the transfer.
-As of December 31, 2021, the limited partners, including Mr. Rady and his affiliates and our other executive officers and directors, owned approximately 22.6% of our outstanding common units and approximately 19.4% of our outstanding common stock, which together represent an approximate 36.4% beneficial interest in our company on a fully diluted basis.
+The "partnership approval" requirement is satisfied, with respect to such a transfer, when the sum of (1) the percentage interest of limited partners consenting to the transfer of our interest, plus (2) the product of (a) the percentage of the outstanding common units held by us multiplied by (b) the percentage of the votes that were cast in favor of the event by our common stockholders equals or exceeds the percentage required for our common stockholders to approve the event resulting in the transfer.
+As of December 31, 2022, the limited partners, including Mr. Rady and his affiliates and our other executive officers and directors, owned approximately 22.7% of our outstanding common units and approximately 20.9% of our outstanding common stock, which together represent an approximate 37.5% beneficial interest in our company on a fully diluted basis.